SAP-samples/cloud-commerce-sample-setup/README.md

 In the sample repository, verify that you have the following files in the `core-customize` folder.
  - `manifest.json`:  This is the manifest.json for Commerce Cloud.

+In the sample repository, verify that you have the following files in the `js-storefront` folder.
+ - `manifest.json`: This is the file that tells Cloud Automation the name and path of the JavaScript storefronts you want to build and deploy

 ### Push the Commerce Cloud Configuration to Code Repository